Snowball-Systems/website/styling-guides/knowledge-graph-vision.md

 # Knowledge Graph Animation Vision

+> **📋 DOCUMENT STATUS**: This is a **future vision document** outlining potential enhancements to the current orbital animation.
+It does not reflect the current implementation.
+For current styling documentation, see `homepage-styling-guide.md` and `responsive-scaling-guide.md`.

 ## Overview
 This document outlines the vision for transforming the current orbital "brain" animation into a true knowledge graph that better represents how Clarion interconnects utility operations.
 This shift moves from a hub-and-spoke model to a network model that shows semantic relationships and operational workflows.